Rare Rhesus Phenotypes and Their Significance

 The Role of Reference Laboratories

-Reference laboratories play crucial roles in managing rare phenotypes through specialized testing and coordination:
+Reference laboratories are central to managing rare phenotypes, providing specialised testing and coordination:

 • Advanced serological techniques